 1. Keywords & Competitor Research

-Before you start any actual SEO work, you need to find the right target keywords for your business.
+Before you start any actual SEO company work, you need to find the right target keywords for your business.
 That can be done through Keyword Research.
 Here’s how it works.

-The right strategy is to use and target different keywords for your website homepage, product pages, and the blog.
+The right strategy is to use and target different keywords for your website homepage, product pages, and blog.
 The Keyword research process is, however, the same.

 Keyword research is the most important thing when it comes to optimizing the various pages of your website.

 The aim is to find keywords that are trending, relevant to your business, and have good search volume and less (or moderate) competition.

 Here are a few tips to follow: